Sorry, you need to enable JavaScript to visit this website.

 Programmes and schemes for cross-border mobility

-The International Youth Office (BIJ) is the main public service charged by decree to coordinate youth mobility.
-The agency helps young people to fund their project abroad.
-Among all the programmes offered by the BIJ, some give the opportunity to young people to train and gain professional or entrepreneurial experience abroad:
+The International Youth Office (BIJ) is the main public agency mandated by decree to coordinate youth mobility.
+It helps young people secure funding for their projects abroad.
+Among the various programs offered by the BIJ, several provide opportunities for young people to gain professional or entrepreneurial experience internationally:

-1. “Quebec curriculum” programme supports young people from 16 to 35 to realise a professional project in Quebec, Canada.
+• The “Quebec Curriculum” program supports young people aged 16 to 35 in carrying out a professional project in Quebec, Canada.

-4. Tremplin Job is a programme which enables young people to undertake a traineeship abroad.
-Tremplin + addresses young employees who want to change their career, discover a new professional activity.
+• Tremplin Job enables young people to undertake internships abroad, while Tremplin+ targets young employees seeking to change careers or explore a new professional activity.

-Actiris International is the international placement service of the Brussels Employment Public Service, Actiris.
-Its main mission is to help young job seekers from Brussels to obtain a position or a traineeship abroad.
+• Actiris International is the international placement service of the Brussels Employment Public Service, Actiris.
+Its main mission is to help young job seekers from Brussels secure positions or internships abroad.

 Legal framework